joebass85/dfm/README.md

 At the bottom of your `~/.bashrc` file, add the following commands: `export TERMINAL=<your terminal emulator>` and `export EDITOR=<your favorite editor>`.
 Save and exit the file and relaunch the terminal. `cd` into the dfm directory and run `./dfm`.

 ## Dependencies
 The only dependency needed is `dmenu` (which I consider an essential program and not a dependency).
-Every other tool the script uses is supplied by the standard GNU Utilites package, along with your distrobution's terminal emulator and a text editor of some sort (be it vim, nano, leafpad, etc.)
+Every other tool the script uses is supplied by the standard GNU Utilites package, along with your distribution's terminal emulator and a text editor of some sort (be it vim, nano, leafpad, etc.)